emberyvr/jsonapi-resources-demo/README.md

       has_one :author
     end

-You'll note this looks pretty familiar if you've already been using active_model_serializers.
+You'll note this looks pretty familiar if you've already been using *active_model_serializers*.

-Routing to resources
+### Routing to resources

 The gem provides some very powerful features to set up an API without much code.
 First let's use the routing API and update *config/routes.rb*: